 Alcohol: No drinking for at least the first 48 hours post-op.
 Alcohol can thin the blood and/or cloud the judgment.
 Don’t risk it.
-It’s not a good idea to drink with naproxen in your system anyways.
+It’s not a good idea to drink with NSAIDS in your system anyways.
 Not only should you not drink, you should also stay away from drunks.

 Sexual activity: No ejaculation for a week.
 If you don’t follow this one you void the warranty.
 (Just kidding, there is no warranty.)
 After 7 days you get to resume sex, but still use birth control precautions until the sperm counts show you are clear.

-Fever, severe pain or swelling over pea sized?
+Fever, severe pain or swelling over grape sized?
 These are not usual.
 Call me if this happens.
 (You will get my cell phone number at surgery.)
 Bruising under the skin is no great concern unless it is swollen or painful.

 Blood in the semen can occur in the first few ejaculations and is of no concern.